Location and Formation of Marlborough

-Marlborough is geologically active, with a number of major faultlines, and parts of the landscape bear the scars of glaciation.
+Marlborough is geologically active, with a number of major faults including the Alpine Fault, and parts of the landscape bear the scars of glaciation.
 The Marlborough Sounds are a series of drowned valleys resulting from the north east of the South Island gradually moving north over time, and the valleys gradually sinking.
 These drowned valleys are fairly unique globally as they combine temperate rainforest and a fjiord like landscape.
 Fault movement is responsible for the formation of mountain ranges and river valleys in the region.
 Ongoing uplift continues to raise the mountain ranges, and Tapuae-o-uenuku in the Inland Kaikoura Range is the highest mountain outside of the Southern Alps.
 Major rivers include the Awatere, Wairau, Pelorus (Te Hoiere) and Clarence (Waiau Toa).

-Climate varies widely from temperate rainforest in parts of the Marlborough Sounds through to highly arid areas such as the Awatere, back to more a more humid climate further south.
+Climate varies widely from relatively high rainfall in parts of the Marlborough Sounds through to highly arid areas such as the Awatere, back to more a more humid climate further south.
 Blenheim, the largest population centre frequently holds the national record for the highest annual sunshine hours in New Zealand.
 Over time, the region is showing a trend of becoming warmer and dryer as a result of climate change.

 European settlement began with sealers and whalers, and later with squatters who took up large pastoral runs.
 Relations between local Māori and Europeans were at times strained, with the "Wairau Incident" being the climax of various dubious land deals.
 It was in Marlborough that South Island iwi signed the Treaty of Waitangi (Tiriti O Waitangi) promising a formalised and cooperative partnership between the British Crown and the indigenous people of Aotearoa.

 Today Marlborough is one of the southern hemisphere's most important wine growing regions, however traditional pastoral farming still continues in parts of the region, albeit on a much reduced scale.
-With the wine industry, an increasing focus on tourism has also developed, and the natural beauty of the Marlborough Sounds provides an ideal environment for eco-tourism, along with areas such as Mount Richmond Forest Park, a huge area of conservation estate larger than all but three of New Zealand's national parks.
+Along with the wine industry, an increasing focus on tourism has also developed, with the natural beauty of the Marlborough Sounds providing an ideal environment for eco-tourism, along with areas such as Mount Richmond Forest Park, a huge area of conservation estate larger than all but three of New Zealand's national parks.